aws-samples/amazon-eks-refarch-cloudformation/README.md

 ## HOWTO

-1. You may create this stack with contains the EKS cluster and the `nodegroup`.
+1. You may create this stack which contains the EKS cluster and the `nodegroup`.
 Simple enter this URL in the cloudformation console: https://s3-us-west-2.amazonaws.com/pahud-cfn-us-west-2/eks-templates/cloudformation/eks.yaml or cerate it simply with

 ```